 Continuing education courses create pathways to career advancement.
-Towson University Continuing & Professional Studies offers a nine-week program in accounting and bookkeeping that will put you on the path to success.
+Towson University Continuing & Professional Studies offers a self-paced course in accounting and bookkeeping that will put you on the path to success.

 Demand is high